BSE-dev/mydailyprop/README.md

 # My Daily Propaganda

-A simple propaganda analysis tool build from Reflex and LangGraph.
+A simple propaganda analysis tool built from Reflex and LangGraph.

 ## Install